Samsul-Habib/my-projects/README.md

-This is my repository containing my small self-projects related to data analysis and a little bit of web development.
+This is my repository containing small self-projects related to data analysis and a little bit of web development.